Henry5410858/design/CANVA_INTEGRATION.md

 ---

-*This integration transforms RedDragon from a basic design tool into a professional design platform, giving users access to industry-standard design capabilities while maintaining the platform's unique real estate focus.*
+*This integration transforms DesignCenter from a basic design tool into a professional design platform, giving users access to industry-standard design capabilities while maintaining the platform's unique real estate focus.*